Retatrutide FDA Approval Status 2026

 Can You Get a Retatrutide Prescription?

-No. Because retatrutide is not an approved drug, it cannot be prescribed by a doctor or dispensed by any pharmacy.
-There is no prescription pathway, no off-label prescribing option, and no legitimate online pharmacy that carries this medicine.
-Individuals interested in access to retatrutide must participate in a clinical trial to receive the medication, as retatrutide is only legally available through participation in Eli Lilly’s clinical trials.
-Keep the distinction clear: research-only supply is not the same as a regulatory approval or prescription pathway.
+No. Because retatrutide is not an approved drug, it cannot be prescribed or dispensed by a retail pharmacy.
+There is no prescription pathway, no off-label prescribing option, and no legitimate online pharmacy pathway for retatrutide as a medicine.
+Human clinical access is limited to authorized clinical trials.
+Keep the distinction clear: research-only supply is not the same as a regulatory approval, prescription, or clinical-use pathway.

 Concerns About Illegal Sales